H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 > *Figure 1 – ChromaDB as Semantic Memory in Ms. Jarvis.
 Shows how services embed texts and GIS features into ChromaDB collections, making abstract Hilbert‑space state a concrete, queryable memory layer for RAG.
 Local resource documents sit alongside GBIM exports and are linked to structured entries in a `local_resources` table keyed by ZIP and program type.
 Dedicated collections such as `gis_wv_benefits` support benefits‑focused GIS RAG.
 An entangled `/search` endpoint spans multiple collections, applying WV‑specific envelopes to bias retrieval.*

 Within the Quantarithmia program, ChromaDB is treated as the bridge between abstract Hilbert‑space representation and stored embeddings: vectors in each collection approximate elements of the high‑dimensional inner‑product space described in the previous chapter, but are realized through a specific embedding model and index implementation.
 It is the place where beliefs, contexts, resource descriptions, and references become durable and retrievable for reasoning and retrieval‑augmented generation (RAG).
 Conceptually, each collection corresponds to an empirically instantiated subset of the Hilbert space \(H_{\text{App}}\), and stored vectors approximate elements of the spaces described in the previous chapter while linking out to structured registers such as GBIM and `local_resources`.
-When used through the entangled `/search` API, these collections also participate in WV‑biased, envelope‑driven “measurements” on the multi‑collection belief state.
+Each place‑vector in \(H_{\text{App}}\) carries not only legal, economic, and infrastructural features, but also an evolving estimate of the Material Field \( \xi \), so that shifts in how a community feels become part of the system’s state rather than an external gloss.
+When used through the entangled `/search` API, these collections also participate in WV‑biased, envelope‑driven “measurements” on the multi‑collection belief state, and a change of Tacet (for example, moving from one founding key to another) is realized as a structured transform on which collections, metadata fields, and envelopes are considered consonant or dissonant in that Hilbert‑space representation.

 ---